population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 compared with just over 50% in the other three regions.

 [^appendix_regional]: Appendix @fig:mobility_regional_workplaces
+through Appendix @fig:mobility_regional_residential
-and Appendix @fig:mobility_regional_residential show the percentage change in visitors to workplaces and the percentage change in time spent at residential locations.
+show the percentage change in the number of visitors to workplaces to groceries or pharmacies, to transit stations, to parks, and the percentage change in the time spent at residential locations.
 Although the workplace mobility data appear to have broader coverage we prefer the retail measure because of the predominately agricultural nature of work in the Eastern, Northern, and Western regions.